vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

    ![Network list after configuration](img/tkg-airgap-nsxt/alb38.png)

-   > **Note** For single VIP network architecture, Don't configure sfo01-w01-vds01-tkgworkloadvip network. sfo01-w01-vds01-tkgclustervip segment be used for control plane and data network of TKG workload cluster.
+   > **Note** For a single VIP network architecture, do not configure sfo01-w01-vds01-tkgworkloadvip network.
+The sfo01-w01-vds01-tkgclustervip segment is used for control plane and data network of TKG workload cluster.

 3. Once the networks are configured, set the default routes for the networks by navigating to **Infrastructure** > **Cloud Resource** > **Routing**.

+   > **Note**
-   > **Note** Ensure that VRF Context for `sfo01-w01-vds01-albmanagement` network is set to `Global`.<p>
+   > - Ensure that VRF Context for `sfo01-w01-vds01-albmanagement` network is set to `Global`.<p>
-   > **Note** Ensure that VRF Context for `sfo01-w01-vds01-tkgclustervip` network is set to NSX tier-1 gateway `sfo01w01tier1`.
+   > - Ensure that VRF Context for `sfo01-w01-vds01-tkgclustervip` network is set to NSX tier-1 gateway `sfo01w01tier1`. </p>
-   > **Note** Ensure that VRF Context for sfo01-w01-vds01-tkgworkloadvip network is set to NSX tier-1 gateway `sfo01w01tier2`.
+   > - Ensure that VRF Context for sfo01-w01-vds01-tkgworkloadvip network is set to NSX tier-1 gateway `sfo01w01tier2`.

    To set the default gateway for the `asfo01-w01-vds01-albmanagement` network, click **ADD** Static Route under the global VRF context and set the default gateway to gateway of the NSX Advanced Load Balancer management subnet.